Audi A1: Equipment

 MMI radio and Audi smartphone interface which includes Apple CarPlay and Android Auto as standard, as well as a 10.25-inch infotainment touchscreen.

-In the UK, the trim levels includes; SE, Sport and S line from the previous generation along with three new S Line trims; S Line Competition, S Line Contrast Edition and S Line Style Edition.
+In the UK, the trim levels include SE, Sport and S line from the previous generation along with three new S Line trims; S Line Competition, S Line Contrast Edition and S Line Style Edition.
 SE is the base specification, while Sport and S line models includes have sport seats, sports suspension, exterior styling and larger wheels, as well as other features.

-In 2021, S line competition package is available for Sportback 40 TFSI, 35 TFSI, 30 TFSI.
+In 2021, the S line competition package is available for Sportback 40 TFSI, 35 TFSI, 30 TFSI.